-- Your valid overseas driving licence (a copy, not the original)
+- your valid non-UK driving licence driving licence (a copy, not the original)

-- A utility bill (dated within the last four months)
+- a utility bill (dated within the last 4 months)

-A non-HSBC Group Bank statement.
-It needs to be dated within the last four months
+- a non-HSBC Group bank statement.
+It needs to be dated within the last 4 months

-- Your local bank and ask them to certify your documents.
-Explain that you are asking because you are resident in a country of equivalent jurisdiction to the UK.
-(If you're unsure whether your country of residence is of equivalent jurisdiction to the UK please get in touch with our team on 03457 404 404.
-If you are a Premier customer, please call 03457 70 70 70.
+- if you're resident in a country or region of equivalent jurisdiction to the UK, contact your local bank and ask them to certify your documents.
+If you're not sure if this applies to you, please get in touch with our team on 03457 404 404.
+If you're a Premier customer, please call 03457 70 70 70

-- The UK Embassy or Consulate where a certification service is provided.
-For information visit www.gov.uk/government/world/organisations
+- contact the UK Embassy or Consulate where a certification service is provided

-- Contact a lawyer, solicitor or barrister in your country of residence listed on www.legal500.com, or one from the list provided by the UK Embassy at https://www.gov.uk/government/collections/list-of-lawyers
+- contact a lawyer, solicitor or barrister in your country/region of residence listed on the Legal 500 or on this UK Government list of lawyers abroad.

 Next, ask your chosen certifier to write this on the document they are certifying: